 The union of the Zanskar River with the Indus River is like experiencing the introduction of yin to yang.

 9. Follow their advice to save your life

-The locals know the place at the back of the hand, their instincts have intertwined with nature’s effects and responses, they are very well versed and know exactly what to do, following their decisions or not, can mean life and death to you
+The locals know the place at the back of their hands, and their instincts have intertwined with nature’s effects and responses, they are very well versed and know exactly what to do, following their decisions or not, can mean life and death to you

 10. Witness nature up close and wild:

 This would be the only time in your life when you would be able to witness the Ladakh wildlife within its proximity.
-Snow leopards, Bears, wolf, and alpine ibex are commonly seen in the region and don’t be daunted by seeing Vultures circling over you, it’s just what they do before having lunch.
-This is definitely not a trip for tourist but a journey for travelers.
+Snow leopards, Bears, wolves, and alpine ibex are commonly seen in the region, and don’t be daunted by seeing Vultures circling over you, it’s just what they do before having lunch.
+This is not a trip for tourists but a journey for travelers.

 11. Did anyone say campfire?

 With temperatures possibly dropping to -25 or even lower, only a campfire at night can help you escape the Cold nights and quivering winds.
 A campfire is a time when everybody unwinds from a hard day of trekking and shares their experiences.
 Ghost stories are a must for campfires so be prepared to pack one with you.